mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 The SPPAS package is compressed and zipped, so you will need to *decompress and unpack* it once you've got it.

-There is a unique version of SPPAS which does **not depend** on your operating system.
+There is a unique version of SPPAS which does not depend on the operating system.
 The only obvious difference depending on the system is how it looks on the computer screen.